Kitware/ParaView/Utilities/Doxygen/pages/ParaViewCatalystProtocol.md

   node with child nodes that provides paths to the Python scripts to load for in situ analysis.

+Additionally, one can provide a list of pre-compiled pipelines to use.

+* catalyst/pipelines: (optional) if present must be a 'list' or 'object' node with child nodes that are objects that provide type and parameters for hard-coded pipelines to use.
+Each object must be in accordance to the
+  protocol: 'pipeline'.

 In MPI-enabled builds, ParaView is by default initialized to use `MPI_COMM_WORLD` as the global communicator.
 A specific MPI communicator can be provided as
 follows: